SrijanPrakash/cs-731_final_project/README.md

 Steps for running the file :-
 1. Install the dependencies required(selenium,pandas,node,express,nodemon,etc.)
-2. Run the automation py files by pyhton automtion.py file
+2. Run the automation.py files by pyhton automtion.py file